VaclavElias/stride-website-next/legal/privacy-policy.md

 ---
-layout: default
+layout: page
+title: Stride Privacy Policy
+permalink: /legal/privacy-policy/
+banner:
   title: Privacy Policy
-permalink: /legal/privacy-policy/
+  sub-title:
+  image-url: /images/backgrounds/legal.jpg
 ---

-# Stride Privacy Policy

 Stride (“We” or “Us”) has created this privacy policy (“Privacy Policy”) to explain and summarize how we collect, retain, use and protect Your personally identifiable information (“User Information”) when You use Stride’s software (the “Software”) and any associated services (the “Services”).

 By using the Software or the Services, you agree to this Privacy Policy.